-repeatedly revisited the HSR methodology at section 1886(b) after the addition of section 1886(d)(l 1) and continued to remain silent as to the addition of the IME related managed care add-on under the HSR methodology.
+It is also reasonable to conclude that Congress was aware of CMS' pre-2015 stated policy when it repeatedly revisited the HSR methodology at section 1886(b) after the addition of section 1886(d)(11) and continued to remain silent as to the addition of the IME related managed care add-on under the HSR methodology.
 Thus, the Secretary reasonably concluded that the language at § 1886 (d)(11) did not directly address the matter, but also did not prohibit going forward with the policy of allowing the inclusion of this payment in the HSRs for SCHs prospectively.
+Moreover, as CM commented, in the same section authorizing IME payment for Part C patients, Congress directed the Secretary to establish special rules for reimbursements authorized under \$1814(b)(3) which would encompass certain subsection (d) hospitals, but made no such clarification as to SCHs reimbursed under the HSR methodology.17 We agree with CM that under Chevron U.S.A., Inc. v